daithioc95/MS2/README.md

 ### Acknowledgments
 - Navbar: The reappearing Navbar was achieved by editing code provided by Albi as per following link (https://codepen.io/albizan/full/mMWdWZ)
 - Maps: The 2 maps used throughout the website was used using the Google maps API.
-    - The Javascript was aquired by using the Google maps tutorials and the youtube video as per links below.
+    - The JavaScript was acquired by using the Google maps tutorials and the YouTube video as per links below.
         - https://developers.google.com/maps/documentation/javascript/
         - https://www.youtube.com/watch?v=Zxf1mnP5zcw
     - The checkbox drop pin code was help with thanks to the below Stackoverflow page